How To Upgrade To Universal Analytics: A Survival Guide

 About Alex Moore

 Alex Moore is our Analytics Department Lead.
-For over a decade he has built websites from the ground up, placing web analytics at the root of digital marketing strategy.
-Alex has spent eight years in the consultancy world and in client-facing roles, working on search engine marketing, development, web analytics and custom reporting.
-He also heads LunaMetrics training seminars across the country.
-The next seminar Alex will be leading will be a Google Analytics training in Houston.
-An avid independent backpacker and traveler, Alex also has his Masters in Religious Dialogue from Ireland, where he discovered that most sectarian conflict can be settled over a pint of plain.
+With a creative background, Alex started building websites from the ground up in the mid-90s.
+As the web matured, he shifted his focus to digital marketing, placing web analytics at the foundation of web marketing strategy.
+Alex has spent eight years consulting for clients, working on search engine marketing, development, web analytics and custom reporting.
+He also heads up our LunaMetrics training seminars across the country.
+The next seminar Alex will be leading will be a Google Analytics training in Chicago.
+Alex received his Masters degree in Ireland, where he explored the Irish coast with a furry dog and lots of pints.